heavyk/new-setup/music-player.md

 - build a terminal in vue with the commands that I run often
   - import all of my .bashrc stuff here (like exporting env vars and stuff)
   - build a number of commands out in a visual way
+  - build out `sh.0.md` and `sh.md`, where the sh is the shell panel, and sh.0 is the return code successful for a command executed in the shell (0)
+    - this prompts me to consider that the unicode16 (W) style of format will want to be used, because I'm going to want to put actual expressions between the separators, to allow for `sh.>0.md` and even more complex stuff than that; all files qualities will be separated by a ., and they'll include binary data, to emoticons, to text, number and math function.
 - throw this code away